 \begin{proof} Once again, by~\cite[Theorem~5.6]{SarSt}, there is a set $\sS$ of $\mu^+$\+presentable $R$\+modules such that $\GI=\sS^{\perp_1} \subset\Modr R$ is the right $\Ext^1$\+orthogonal class to $\sS$ in $\Modr R$.
 It remains to apply Proposition~\ref{right-Ext-1-orthogonal-accessible}. \end{proof}

 \begin{cor} Let $R$ be an associative ring; put $\rho=|R|+\aleph_0$.
 Let $\mu$~be an infinite cardinal such that $\mu^\rho=\mu$, and let $\nu$~be an infinite cardinal such that $\nu^\mu=\nu$.
-Let $M$ be a Gorenstein-injective left $R$\+module of the cardinality at most~$\nu$.
-Then $M$ is a direct summand of an $R$\+module $N$ admitting a two-sided totally acyclic injective resolution $T^\bu$ with injective left $R$\+modules $T^n$, \,$n\in\boZ$, of the cardinality at most~$\nu$. \end{cor}
+Let $M$ be a Gorenstein-injective $R$\+module of cardinality at most~$\nu$.
+Then $M$ is a direct summand of an $R$\+module $N$ admitting a two-sided totally acyclic injective resolution $T^\bu$ with injective $R$\+modules $T^n$, \,$n\in\boZ$, of cardinality at most~$\nu$. \end{cor}

 \begin{proof} This is a corollary of Proposition~\ref{totally-acyclic-injectives-accessible}.
 The argument is similar to the proofs of Corollaries~\ref{dualizing-complex-F-totally-acyclics-direct-summands}, \ref{left-Noetherian-tot-acycl-of-inj-direct-summand}, and~\ref{dualizing-complex-tot-acycl-of-inj-direct-summand}. \end{proof}